Dog neutering and spaying FAQs

 For bitches, neutering can also be called spaying.
 This operation is more invasive than the one for males and is done via an incision along her tummy.
 You can request that the operation is conducted via keyhole surgery - doing so decreases recovery time b

-This routine procedure can prevent health problems for your dog and will give you peace of mind.
+This neutering procedure can prevent certain health problems for your dog and will give you the peace of mind of knowing you will not have to deal with an unwanted pregnancy.

 Talk to your vet as soon as possible if you are thinking of neutering your dog, as they will be able to answer any questions that you have, such as possible side effects, the cost of neutering a dog, and more.